arangodb/docs/3.5/oasis/getting-started.md

 3. In the _CA Certificate_ field
     - Either create a new certificate by typing the desired name for it and hitting enter or clicking on the name when done.
     - Or, if you already have certificates, select the desired one.
 4. _Optional:_ In the _IP whitelist_ field, select the desired one in case you want to limit access to your deployment to certain IP ranges.
 To create a whitelist, navigate to your project and select the _IP whitelists_ tab.
+See also [support video on IP whitelists](https://www.youtube.com/watch?v=Et6nlTHBI50&list=PL0tn-TSss6NWH3DNyF96Zbz8LQ0OaFmvS&index=6&t=0s){:target="_blank"}.

 #### In the _Configuration_ section